In-memory quantum simulators

-Quantum simulators are software programs that run on classical computers and act as the target machine for a Q# program, making it possible to run and test quantum programs in an environment that predicts how qubits will react to different operations.
+Quantum simulators are software programs that run on classical computers and act as the target machine for a quantum program, making it possible to run and test quantum programs in an environment that predicts how qubits will react to different operations.
+The Quantum Development Kit includes multiple in-memory quantum simulators that represent different ways of simulating the same quantum algorithm.
+In-memory simulators have the advantage of being able to run locally and thus faster, as well as running jobs as often as needed free of charge.
+Backend quantum simulators, however, can more accurately simulate specific hardware architecture and capabilities of each manufacturer.
+For more information, see Backend simulators.

 The quantum simulator is responsible for providing implementations of quantum operations for an algorithm.
 This includes primitive operations such as